-Examination board: OCR (A - H446) Examinations: 2 x 21⁄2 hrs written papers (140 marks & 40% weighting each) Coursework: A practical/coursework project (20% weighting)
+Examination board: OCR (A - H446) Examinations: 2 x 21⁄2 hrs written papers (140 marks & 40% weighting each) Coursework: A practical/coursework project (20% weighting) Entry requirement: Grade 7+ in GCSE Computer Science

 At its heart lies the notion of computational thinking: a mode of thought that goes well beyond software and hardware, and that provides a framework within which to reason about systems and problems.
 Computer Science is a practical subject where learners can apply the academic principles learned in the classroom to real world systems.
 It is an intensely creative subject that combines invention and excitement, and can look at the natural world through a digital prism.